-- 1. During testing - a.
-Looking at another student's paper. - b.
-Holding paper so that another student can read and/or copy. - c.
+- 1. During testing

+- a.
+Looking at another student's paper.

+- b.
+Holding paper so that another student can read and/or copy.

+- c.
 Using "cheat sheets," or other concealed information. - d.
 Opening book to answers. - e.
 Giving another student or students answers or test questions. - f.
 Writing answers on desk. - g.
 Sharing information via cyber or electronic communication devices. - 2.
 Homework Assignments - a.
 Copying another student's answers, papers, or assignments. - b.
-Submitting written report without having read complete assignment, i.e., reading a summary instead of a book - c.
+Submitting written report without having read complete assignment, i.e. reading a summary instead of a book - c.
 Plagiarism of any source including the Internet. - 3.
 Altering or changing answers on class papers. - 4.
 Passing answers or information to other students between classes. - 5.
-Paying or bartering with others to do schoolwork. - 6.
-Use of ANY Artificial Intelligence (AI) program to write papers or responses on behalf of the student.

-B. Disciplinary action related to cheating
+Paying or bartering with others to do schoolwork. - B. Disciplinary action related to cheating